Beliavsky/Fortran-Tools/README.md

 [fpm](https://github.com/fortran-lang/fpm): Fortran Package Manager (fpm) is a package manager and build system for Fortran, from fortran-lang

+[fpm-search](https://github.com/urbanjost/fpm-search): lists available packages in the fpm-registry from the command line, by urbanjost and Sebastian Ehlert.
+This allows for quickly locating fpm(1) packages and generating the associated dependency lines to insert into fpm(1) package manifest files (fpm.toml) that wish to use them.

 [jams_makefile](https://github.com/mcuntz/jams_makefile): provides a portable, versatile way of compiling Fortran, C, C++, and mixed projects, by mcuntz

 [makedepf90](https://github.com/outpaddling/makedepf90): generates make dependencies for Fortran code, by Erik Edelman